This guide will take approximately 10 minutes to complete.

 Search for microRNAs (miRNAs) associated with a disease of interest

-To explore all microRNAs associated with a disease of interest, use the Intelligent Search in the Causaly home page (Figure 1).
+To explore all microRNAs associated with a disease of interest, use Causaly Discover in the Causaly home page (Figure 1).

 Look for a specific miRNA related to a disease of interest

-To look for specific miRNAs that have been related to a disease of interest, add the miRNA and the disease of interest on the Intelligent Search box.
-The example used below is for MIR15A and CLL ( link) (Figure 4).
+To explore the relationship between a miRNA and a disease of interest, you can add the names in the Causaly Discover Search bar.
+The example used below is for MIR15A and CLL (link) (Figure 5).

 Look for targets related to a specific miRNA

-To explore the potential targets of a miRNA of interest, add a miRNA on the Intelligent Search box, like MIR16-1, and select the search topic: genes and proteins affected by (link) (Figure 6).
+To explore the potential targets of a miRNA of interest, ask your question in natural language in the Causaly Discover Search bar, such as the example indicated below (link) (Figure 6).

 Find validated targets for a miRNA of interest

-In this way the results will be based on studies where the different targets (genes) have been validated using luciferase reporter assays.
+In this way the results will be based on studies where the different targets of MIR16-1 have been validated using luciferase reporter assays.

 Want to learn more about how to find evidence in Causaly?